r-lib/vctrs/tests/testthat/_snaps/subscript.md

       Error in `foo()`:
       !
-Must extract element with a single valid subscript. x Subscript has the wrong type `double`. i It must be logical, numeric, or character.
+Must extract element with a single valid subscript. x Subscript has the wrong type `double`. i It must be numeric or character.

 # vec_as_subscript2() retains the call when erroring on logical input (#1605)